decke/nodeman/README.md

 ## Development

-For development we use [phive](https://phar.io/) which can download some CI tools (php-cs-fixer and phpstan).
+For development we use the CI tools php-cs-fixer and phpstan.

-There is a special make target which runs this CI tools.
+There is a special make target which runs them.

 ```
 make test